ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 *   Access to the application is controlled by Polly authentication.
 Only users in your organization with required Polly authorization can access the application.

-*   Have input and output data along with analysis stored at the same location in the [Polly Management Dashboard](https://docs.elucidata.io/Getting%20Started/Project%20Management%20Dashboard.html).
+*   Have input and output data along with analysis stored at the same location in the [Polly Workspaces](https://docs.elucidata.io/Getting%20Started/Workspaces.html).

 *   Share the analyses along with input and output data by simply sharing the workspace.